fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ### Recommended Decks

 !!! tip "Infinity"

     - Solid and easy to activate Blue Gougi and extremely powerful Yellow Gougi makes this deck a no-brainer pick.
     - Allen really wants meter for his damage, which Infinity provides almost immediately with its 3 Meter Ups
     - Guard Cancel is generally solid anyway, but Allen has both a strong combo starter with Justice Fist and a reversal with Rising Dragon to punish people's blockstrings and pressure
-    - Rage is a very nice bonus, allowing Allen to consistently get full [Triple Break Loop](#triplebreakloops)s in the later rounds.
+    - Rage is a very nice bonus, allowing Allen to consistently get full [Triple Break Loops](#triplebreakloops) in the later rounds.

 !!! tip "Aggro"

-- Very solid Blue Gougi and 2 fairly easy to Trigger Yellow Gougi means this Deck cashes out very quickly. - Chip up is a difficult Blue Gougi to Trigger quickly, but has a genuinely quite solid effect.
-It will increase the chip of Soul Force by 50% and increase Fire Force's chip by 100%. - Grab Up is very handy as Allen relies more than usual on his normal throw to open opponents up. - Erase Blow is not immediately useful, but is good against Doctrine Dark's EX-Plosive. - Illusion is a very handy automatic escape from highly damaging combos, which mitigates dropping combos or being overzealous with Rising Dragon. -Rampage is a very nice buff to Allen's damage, and Allen can play aggressively and use Soul Force to keep the Rampage stacks topped up.
+    - Very solid Blue Gougi and 2 fairly easy to Trigger Yellow Gougi means this Deck cashes out very quickly.
+    - Chip up is a difficult Blue Gougi to Trigger quickly, but has a genuinely quite solid effect.
+It will increase the chip of Soul Force by 50% and increase Fire Force's chip by 100%.
+    - Grab Up is very handy as Allen relies more than usual on his normal throw to open opponents up.
+    - Erase Blow is not immediately useful, but is good against Doctrine Dark's EX-Plosive.
+    - Illusion is a very handy automatic escape from highly damaging combos, which mitigates dropping combos or being overzealous with Rising Dragon.
+    - Rampage is a very nice buff to Allen's damage, and Allen can play aggressively and use Soul Force to keep the Rampage stacks topped up.

 !!! tip "Nightmare"

-- Has the easiest Blue Gougi in the game to Trigger with 2 solid Yellow Gougi, Soul Drain unfortunately being very difficult to Trigger. - Speed Up makes Allen's approach even better - Ghost is both easy to Trigger with Allen's fireball game and extended combos (such as his [Triple Break Loop](#triplebreakloops)) and exceptionally powerful, allowing Allen to approach and mix up the opponent while being completely invisible - Energy Drain is a very solid Yellow Gougi, getting Allen his meter.
-Also very easy to Trigger given that Allen's 2HK is safe and special cancellable, allowing him to easily end meterless combos in a knockdown. - Soul Drain is very much a Round 5 Gougi but does have a powerful Effect that stacks with his Energy Drain.
+    - Has the easiest Blue Gougi in the game to Trigger with 2 solid Yellow Gougi, Soul Drain unfortunately being very difficult to Trigger.
+    - Speed Up makes Allen's approach even better
+    - Ghost is both easy to Trigger with Allen's fireball game and extended combos (such as his [Triple Break Loop](#triplebreakloops)) and exceptionally powerful, allowing Allen to approach and mix up the opponent while being completely invisible
+    - Energy Drain is a very solid Yellow Gougi, getting Allen his meter.
+Also very easy to Trigger given that Allen's 2HK is safe and special cancellable, allowing him to easily end meterless combos in a knockdown.
+    - Soul Drain is very much a Round 5 Gougi but does have a powerful Effect that stacks with his Energy Drain.